SpamExperts/OrangeAssassin/docs/configuration.rst

     contains the `report` for this message.
 Note this only applies to messages classified as spam.

-    When this option is set to 1 and the messages is marked as spam, SpamPAD will generate a multipart/mixed messages.
-The new message will have `text/plain` part with the SpamPAD report and `message/rfc882` part with the original message.
+    When this option is set to 1 and the messages is marked as spam, OrangeAssassin will generate a multipart/mixed messages.
+The new message will have `text/plain` part with the OrangeAssassin report and `message/rfc882` part with the original message.

     When the option is set to 2 instead of using a `messages/rfc882` content